Polight/lego/README.md

 If you have ever played with Web-Component-like frameworks (not to name Vue, React, Svelte…), you may know how debugging gets tricky and requires extra tooling.

-Because LEGO is native, your browser developper toobar is all you need.
+Because LEGO is native, your browser developer toolbar is all you need.
 - `debugger` works as expected,
 - _step-by-step_ debugging,
 - element inspector,